Liberate the Land Party! Occupy the Farm Returns to Gill Tract

 It was about this time last year that UC’s development project, slated to pave over much of the historic Gill Tract Farm, was brought to the forefront of public debate by our three-week land occupation.
 The momentum continued into the summer with a campaign of direct action farming and guerilla food distribution, numerous public forums and speakouts in favor of the farm, a local referendum and two lawsuits against the UC’s plan.

 All of this hard work helped establish a broad based coalition of grassroots groups, and it also secured two huge victories: control of the northern half of the Gill Tract was transferred from UC’s Capital Projects back to the UC College of Natural Resources, and the anchor tenant on the southern half of the Farm, Whole Foods, pulled out of the UC’s development project entirely.

-Since last April, Occupy the Farm has continued to work with fellow urban farmers, community organizations and allies on campus to engage in meaningful dialogue around what a community partnership with the UC could look like.
+We are encouraged to see the north side of the Farm under the administration of the College of Natural Resources (CNR), even if the reprieve from development is temporary (the UC’s arrangement is only for 10 years).
+We have begun work with fellow urban farmers and allies on campus to engage in meaningful dialogue around what a community partnership with the UC could look like.
 This diverse group of stakeholders recognizes the Farm as an icon of the structural challenges facing communities all over the world, as they struggle for land access and food justice.
-Occupy the Farm is committed to maintaining these positive, collaborative relationships, even as they call for another direct action on May 11th.
+OTF is committed to maintaining these positive, collaborative relationships, even as we call for another direct action on May 11th.